Primacy vs Recency of Training

 How do we keep Primacy of Training from being a bad thing?

-Train right, right from the start.
+First, we can train right, right from the start.

 - Research methods that actually work in the field under stress